postsharp/postsharp.github.io/_posts/2020-11-20-per-request-logging.md

 frequent errors for some specific query string.
 You want to gather more detailed logs about these requests, but without redeploying your app.

-To get prepared for this scenario, you need to store your logging configuration within your application, but in a cloud storage service (or any HTTP server).
+To get prepared for this scenario, you need to store your logging configuration not within your application, but in a cloud storage service (or any HTTP server).

 In this example we will use Google Drive.
 With the Share option of Google Drive, create a _public_ link to this file,